danvk/aoc2023/README.md

 A few days later I implemented a direct solution in a Jupyter notebook.
 My idea earlier about "4+ independent connections" was the right way to do it.
 I just had to allow more complex connections than A -- (x) -- B, which was annoying to do in Zig.
 My Python code wound up being pretty simple: for each edge, repeatedly find the shortest path between the two nodes and remove the edges along that path.
 If you wind up with 4+ connections, then they're in the same cluster.
 You can represent this by adding a connection between them in a separate graph, which eventually has two components.
 Maybe I should try to implement this in Zig for completeness.

+... a few days later: the same solution in Zig took many hours (as opposed to a few minutes) to implement, but mostly that's because I didn't have a graph library available to me.
+Maybe there's a Zig graph lib out there?
+Or maybe I should have built one up over the previous 49 problems.
+I am impressed that you can have a recursive generic type in Zig.

 ### Day 24 (7437 / 6407)

 For part 2 I guess this is just a really big system of equations?